 Red Pagoda Crassula

-Red Pagoda (Crassula corymbulosa) grows spirally arranged, thick fleshy leaves bordered with bright pink, red or sometimes orange.
-Once you get over the color, the geometric arrangement of the leaves will astound and amaze.
+Red Pagoda (Crassula corymbulosa) grows spirally arranged, with thick, fleshy leaves bordered with bright pink, red, or sometimes orange.
+Once you get over the color, the geometric arrangement of the leaves will astound and amaze you.
 The effect of the layered leaves is hard to describe without invoking artistic expression.

 How to Grow Red Pagoda

-Soil, light and air circulation are key needs for growing Crassula Red Pagoda.
-The stems are initially erect but over time, as new rosettes form, it will begin to trail.
+Soil, light, and air circulation are key needs for growing Crassula Red Pagoda.
+The stems are initially erect but over time, as new rosettes form, they will begin to trail.
 This means you can grow the plant in a hanging basket.
-It is equally at home in a rockery, clay pot or amongst a display of other succulents in the garden.
+It is equally at home in a rockery, clay pot, or amongst a display of other succulents in the garden.